Alexander Cambridge, 1st Earl of Athlone: Early life, education, and military career

-Prince Alexander of Teck was born at Kensington Palace on 14 April 1874, the fourth child and third son of Prince Francis, Duke of Teck, and Princess Mary Adelaide, Duchess of Teck.
-Although his mother was a granddaughter of King George III and first cousin to Queen Victoria, Athlone, as the son of a prince of Teck in Württemberg, was styled from birth as His Serene Highness and held the title Prince Alexander of Teck.
+Alexander was born on 14 April 1874 at Kensington Palace, the fourth child and third son of Prince Francis, Duke of Teck, and Princess Mary Adelaide, Duchess of Teck.
+Although his mother was a granddaughter of King George III and a first cousin of Queen Victoria, Athlone, as the son of a prince of Teck in Württemberg, was styled from birth as His Serene Highness and held the title Prince Alexander of Teck.
 He was known, however, to his family and friends as Alge, derived from the first two letters of Alexander and George, and was characterised as a meticulous individual with a quick, but short-lived, temper and an ability to be cautious and tactful.

-When Prince Alexander was nine years old, his parents fled the United Kingdom for continental Europe to escape their high debts.
+When Alexander was nine years old, his parents fled the United Kingdom for continental Europe to escape their high debts.
 They stayed there for two years.
-The Prince remained at Eton College before moving on to the Royal Military College, Sandhurst.
-In October 1894, having completed his officer's training, Prince Alexander was commissioned as a second lieutenant in the 7th Queen's Own Hussars, and shortly after served in the Second Matabele War.
-He was mentioned in despatches during the conflict and, after its cessation, was appointed on 8 December 1898 by Queen Victoria as a Knight Commander of the Royal Victorian Order.
+Alexander remained at Eton College before moving on to the Royal Military College, Sandhurst.
+In October 1894, having completed his officer's training, he was commissioned as a second lieutenant in the 7th Queen's Own Hussars, and shortly after served in the Second Matabele War.
+Alexander was mentioned in despatches during the conflict and, after its cessation, was appointed on 8 December 1898 by Queen Victoria as a Knight Commander of the Royal Victorian Order.
 He received a promotion to lieutenant in June 1899 and to captain the following April.
 For his actions in the Second Boer War, Alexander was, in April 1901, appointed by King Edward VII as a Companion of the Distinguished Service Order.

-The announcement came on 16 November 1903 that Prince Alexander had become engaged to his second cousin once removed, Princess Alice of Albany, daughter of Prince Leopold, Duke of Albany, and thus a granddaughter of Queen Victoria and niece of the then soon-to-be Governor General of Canada, Prince Arthur, Duke of Connaught and Strathearn.
-The two were wed at St. George's Chapel, in Windsor Castle, on 10 February 1904 and, six days later, in celebration of the wedding, the Prince was promoted to the grade of a Knight Grand Cross of the Royal Victorian Order.
+The announcement came on 16 November 1903 that Alexander had become engaged to his second cousin once removed, Princess Alice of Albany, daughter of Prince Leopold, Duke of Albany, and thus a granddaughter of Queen Victoria and niece of the then soon-to-be Governor General of Canada, Prince Arthur, Duke of Connaught and Strathearn.
+They were married at St. George's Chapel, in Windsor Castle, on 10 February 1904 and, six days later, in celebration of the wedding, the Prince was promoted to the grade of a Knight Grand Cross of the Royal Victorian Order.
 The couple thereafter had three children: Princess May of Teck, born 1906; Prince Rupert of Teck, born 1907; and Prince Maurice Francis George of Teck.
-Maurice, however, lived only for less than six months, between 29 March and 14 September 1910.
+Maurice, however, lived only for less than six months between 29 March and 14 September 1910.

-In the same year Prince Alexander was appointed Chairman of Middlesex Hospital.
+That same year, Alexander was appointed Chairman of Middlesex Hospital.